cpkelley94/covidcompbio/01-DataTypes.md

 only the kind of information contained in a variable, but also how you use it, the methods available to it, and how it interacts with other variables.

+## Data types reference sheet

 Different data types have different use cases, and some are more efficient than others for specific operations.
-In the next section, we'll provide a reference for some of the most common data types in biological data analysis, and we'll go over when they are best to use.
+In this section, we'll provide a reference for some of the most common data types in biological data analysis, and we'll go over when they are best to use.

-## Data types reference
+### Python core data types